Olical/tm-challenge/README.md

  * Actions
   * roomActions
    * addRoom(description)
+   * updateRoom(roomId, description)
    * removeRoom(roomId)
    * addItem(roomId, description, weight, isFragile)
+   * updateItem(itemId, roomId, description, weight, isFragile)
    * removeItem(itemId)
  * Components
   * dashboard
-   * room (rooms can be edited, if it doesn't have an ID it will create on write)
+   * room (rooms can be updated, if it doesn't have an ID it will create on write)
-    * item (items can be edited, if it doesn't have an ID it will create on write, just like rooms)
+    * item (items can be updated, if it doesn't have an ID it will create on write, just like rooms)
   * manifest